-- There is a lot of diversity in this room; we have avoided the “race” trigger, but we know there are others.
-Encourage all of us to trust the container to hold these differences, and be able to focus on the experience of the person in the center of the circle.
+- There is a lot of diversity in this room; we are avoiding cross-racial triggers by meeting in a caucus space, but we know there are other differences and triggers points within this group.
+We encourage everyone to trust the container to hold these differences, and be able to focus on the experience of the person in the center of the circle.

 - Show one another respect with our honesty and presence.

 - Try not to turn too quickly to “comfort” one another – often a nonverbal way of saying “I’m not comfortable with your emotion.”
 Instead, trust one another.
 Trust that we are strong and that sharing increases our capacity.

 3. Reiterate what objects stand for, open the circle